 If you are being charged with a DUI in Arizona as a non-resident, it can be very difficult to represent yourself in the courtroom.
 Not only may you be unfamiliar with the court’s stipulations, but there is a good chance you have not been informed of the statute of limitations in Arizona.
 Not being knowledgeable about these matters can greatly increase your chance of jail time and abnormally high fines.

-Another downfall to representing your DUI case on your own is the stress from having to contact the parties involved in the accident (if any) and doing your research on Arizona’s laws revolving around driving under the influence.
+Another downfall to representing your DUI case on your own is the stress of having to contact the parties involved in the accident (if any) and doing your research on Arizona’s laws revolving around driving under the influence.
 When stress is involved from being rushed due to the statute of limitations, that is when you can very easily start to miss small, but very important pieces of information pertaining to your case.
 Even forgetting a page of the police report or your blood test results (if applicable), you could very easily lose your case and be given the maximum sentence under Arizona DUI laws.